olehermanse/website/content/unix/cf-remote.md

 At a company hackathon I decided to make my script into something better, something that would be useful to my colleagues, and maybe even CFEngine users in general.
 Enter `cf-remote`.

-## Information
+## Info

 `cf-remote` can be used to show information about a system before installing CFEngine.
-The `info` command logs into the system, runs a few commands and parses `/etc/os-release` to present relevant information:
+The `info` command logs into the system, runs a few commands and parses [`/etc/os-release`](https://www.freedesktop.org/software/systemd/man/os-release.html) to present relevant information:

 ```
 $ cf-remote info -H 34.252.28.73